Zum Hauptinhalt springen

 Narrow-mouthed Frogs

-Narrow-mouthed Frogs are specialized predators of small prey, such as ants and termites.
-Species of Glyphoglossus (formerly Calluella), Kaloula, Gastrophrynoides, and Microhyla are terrestrial or fossorial; whereas others (Chaperina, a few species of Kaloula, Metaphrynella) have the ability to climb vegetation.
+Narrow-mouthed frogs are specialized predators of small prey, such as ants, mites, and termites.
+As an adaptation to small prey, most microhylid frogs completely lack teeth.
+Species of Glyphoglossus (formerly Calluella), Kaloula, Gastrophrynoides, and Microhyla are terrestrial or fossorial, whereas others (Chaperina, a few species of Kaloula, Metaphrynella) have the ability to climb vegetation.

 Microhylid tadpoles generally lack expanded oral discs and keratinized mouthparts.
-The gill spiraculum is situated in postero-median position on the belly.
+The gill spiraculum is situated in a postero-median position on the belly.
+Most microhylid tadpoles are highly efficient suspension-feeders.